joeyespo/grip/README.md

 - `out_filename`: The filename to write to, `<in_filename>.html` by default
 - `api_url`: A different base URL for the github API, for example that of a Github Enterprise instance.
 The default is the public API https://api.github.com.
 - `title`: The page title, derived from `path` by default
+- `quiet`: Do not print to the terminal
 - `grip_class`: Use a custom [Grip class](#grip-class)